kiosc-france/teleport/rfd/0156-notifications.md

 ###### Stretch goal

-Support a `--permissions` flag that accepts a predicate expression which will allow cluster admins to also be able target users by permissions.
+Support a `--permissions` flag that accepts a predicate expression which will allow cluster admins to also be able to target users by permissions.

 ### Security